tom-barone/discontent/database/hacker-news-scraper/README.md

 This simple python script scrapes the [front page submissions list](https://news.ycombinator.com/lists) from [HackerNews](https://news.ycombinator.com/news) and gets the links & upvotes.

-Seemed like a good starting point for the ContentBlock database.
+Seemed like a good starting point for the Discontent database.

 ## Requirements